Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 For wiring differences and hardware changes needed if using an Arduino Micro or Nano, see the comments at the start of the CNC-pendant.ino file.

+Note: If you experience issues with skipped steps when using the encoder, a possible fix has been posted on the Duet forum by user morgoth90 here: [https://forum.duet3d.com/topic/36798/cnc-pendant-encoder-skipping-step](https://forum.duet3d.com/topic/36798/cnc-pendant-encoder-skipping-step){target=_blank}.

+They wrote: "After a few fast encoder rotations the detected pulses disalign resulting in two stray pulses after each detected movement.
+This behaviour is probably caused by some missed pulse but as result will ignore the first movement in the opposite direction.
+After some tests I fixed the issue rewriting the encoder code using the arduino Encoder library."

+Replace the `RotaryEncoder.cpp` and `RotaryEncoder.h` files in the CNC-pendant sketch with those from the forum thread.
+Feedback welcome.

 # Wiring